An Operator-Theoretic Framework to Simulate Neuromorphic Circuits: Time-Frequency Approach in Mixed Monotone Circuits

 \subsection{Difference of Monotone Splitting Algorithms}

 The monotonicity of the operator in the zero inclusion problem ensures that if the problem has a solution, it can be found systematically using computationally tractable algorithms \cite{ryu2022large}.
 However, the problem is more complex when the operator is not monotone since it can have no solutions, one solution, or many solutions.
-Figure 2 demonstrates this matter for a simple single-variable operator.
 Additionally, given different initializations for the FPI algorithm, it is possible to converge to different solutions.

 The Douglas-Rachford splitting algorithm is a powerful splitting algorithm that finds the zero of the sum of two monotone operators.
-This method was recently extended to the class of difference of monotone operators \cite{chuang2022unified} that have the form
+This method was recently extended to the class of difference of monotone operators \cite{chuang2022unified,chaffey2022input} that have the form

-where $S$, $B$ and $C$ are monotone operators and $x$ is a trajectory in the signal space.
-As can be seen, this is identical to the format of Eq.
-(8) and thus, this problem can be solved using this method.
+where $\operatorname{S}$, $\operatorname{B}$ and $\operatorname{C}$ are monotone operators and $x$ is a signal belonging to $\mathcal{L}^2_T$ in our problem.
+As can be seen, this is identical to the format of Eq. (\ref{eq:split}) and thus, this problem can be solved using this method.
 The pseudo-code for the difference of monotone Douglas-Rachford (DMDR) algorithm is provided below.
-Here, $J_{\alpha A}$ represents the {\textit{resolvent operator}} of operator $A$ (Definition 4), and $\alpha$ is the step size. $z$ defines the auxiliary variable that is used within the structure of the algorithm and the superscripts denote the iteration count of the algorithm.
+Here, $\operatorname{J}_{\alpha \operatorname{A}}$ represents the {\textit{resolvent operator}} of operator $\operatorname{A}$ (Definition 4), and $\alpha$ is the step size. $z$ defines the auxiliary variable that is used within the structure of the algorithm and the superscripts denote the iteration count of the algorithm.

-The approach of this paper is not limited to the DMDR algorithm and can be used with any splitting algorithm that can solve the zero inclusion problem of the form of Eq.
-(12).
+The approach of this paper is not limited to the DMDR algorithm and can be used with any splitting algorithm that can solve the zero inclusion problem of the form of Eq. (\ref{eq:DMDR+SPLIT}).